gruntwork-io/docs/docs/pipelines/tutorial/index.md

 - [Docker](https://docs.docker.com/get-docker/), with support for Buildkit (version 18.09 or newer)
 - [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) (version 1.0 or newer)
-- Valid [AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) for an IAM user with `AdministartorAccess`
+- Valid [AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) for an IAM user with `AdministratorAccess`

-## Step 1: Repo Setup
+## Repo Setup

 The code for this tutorial can be found in the [Gruntwork Service Catalog](https://github.com/gruntwork-io/terraform-aws-service-catalog/blob/master/examples/for-learning-and-testing/gruntwork-pipelines/README.md).
 Start by cloning the repo: